-Project 2: Independent Civic Action Project - Elections 2020 Estimated Time 10 hours Caregiver Support Option Interviews of household members about voting.
-Materials Needed aterials Needed Notebook or Journal, pen or pencil Question to Explore How do we get people to vote in Chicago?
+Project 2: Indepe ndent Civic Action Project-Elections 2020 Estimated Time 10 hours Caregiver Support Option Interviews of household members about voting.
+Materials Needed Notebook or Journal Question to Explore How do we get people to vote in Chicago?
 Student Directions This guide is designed to help you engage in an independent civic action project, and follows the CPS Informed Action Framework.
-You will understand, investigate, reflect, and act to answer the question, "How do we get people to vote?"
+During this project, you will understand, investigate, reflect, and act to answer the question, "How do we get people to vote?"